To find out all there is to know about vegetables, health and nutrition.

-Annual rocket can be sown in the garden from March to September, as a cropping salad.
+The annual rocket can be sown in the garden from March to September, as a cropping salad.
 It disappears with the arrival of the first frosts.

 The hardy variety is sown between April and August in exposed or partly shady conditions, and will remain for several years.
-This salad with its classic taste can be harvested 3 to 5 weeks after sowing.
+This salad with its classic taste can be harvested 3 to 5 weeks post sowing.

 It is produced in Italy and France.

 The growing popularity of Mediterranean cuisine has boosted rocket’s reputation.
 Rocket is now eaten across Europe, even in the North.

 Nutritional values (per 100 g)

 Rocket is rich in calcium, which is quite rare.

 Renowned for its high erucic content, which can be toxic in large doses, it features widely in salads across south America.
 In southern Europe, it is eaten as part of mixed salads.